 1 2 3 4 Name of Program Objective Timeframe in H.E Status of Program Implementation to ensure equal access to housing for persons with disabilities.
 On January 23, 2018, the City amended their Emergency Shelters Ordinance to more accurately reflect that Emergency Shelters are allowed in the Commercial General (CG) rather than the Commercial Residential (CR) zoning district.
-Section 8 Rental Assistance for 55 units for lower income renter October 2013-October Ongoing - The Housing Authority of the County of Cost Burdened Lower Income households 2021 Los Angeles (HACoLA) administers the Section 8 Households Housing Choice Voucher Program.
+Section 8 Rental Assistance for Cost Burdened Lower Income Households 55 units for lower income renter households October 2013-October 2021 Ongoing - The Housing Authority of the County of Los Angeles (HACoLA) administers the Section 8 Housing Choice Voucher Program.
 Informational housing assistance links are provided on the City website.
 In 2015, there were 56 families receiving housing assistance who reside in Signal Hill.
 In 2016, there were 50 families receiving housing assistance who reside in Signal Hill.
 In 2017, there were 43 families receiving housing assistance who reside in Signal Hill.
 In 2018, there were 46 families receiving housing assistance who reside in Signal Hill.
 In 2019, there were 49 families receiving housing assistance who reside in Signal Hill.
-In 2020, there were 51 families receiving rental housing assistance who reside in Signal Hill.
-Hill Street Affordable Housing 72 housing units for lower income ZOA on December 3, Completed - The 72 unit workforce housing project Development households 2013; Development was issued a certificate of occupancy in 2018.
-October 2013-October 2021 First Time Home Buyer 5 lower income households October 2013-October In process - The City does not have money in the Assistance 2021 affordable housing fund due to the dissolution of the Signal Hill Redevelopment Agency.
-In 2017, the City held a first time home buyers forum to educat and provide financial and real estate information and provide infancial and real estate information
+In 2020, there were 51 families receiving rental Hill Street Affordable Housing Development 72 housing units for lower income households ZOA on December 3, 2013; Development October 2013-October 2021 housing assistance who reside in Signal Hill.
+Completed - The 72 unit workforce housing project was issued a certificate of occupancy in 2018.
+First Time Home Buyer Assistance 5 lower income households October 2013-October 2021 In process - The City does not have money in the affordable housing fund due to the dissolution of the Signal Hill Redevelopment Agency.
+In 2017, the City held a first time home buyers forum to educate and provide financial and real estate information